Security tips to protect your workspace

 Deactivate members’ accounts who no longer need access

-To work with external partners who don’t need access to all the information in your workspace, you can share channels.
+To work with external partners who don’t need access to all the information in your workspace, you can use Slack Connect to invite them to channels.
 This lets you collaborate securely and productively in one centralized place, all from your own workspaces.

 Use guest accounts and limit the channels they're invited to